hyperledger-cacti/cacti/packages/cactus-plugin-ccmodel-hephaestus/README.md

 With it we can generate process models from the event logs created from transactional data and compare event logs with process models to identify deviations.

 ## Running the tests
-  - **basic-mock-test.test.ts**: Conducts the simulation of a transaction without instantiating the connectors, and tests that the plugin monitors, captures, and processes the transactional data and creates a cross-chain event.
   - **monitor-4-besu-events.test.ts**: Tests the plugin's ability to monitor, capture, and process the transactional data from besu connectors, and exports transactional data, in both CSV and JSON formats, as cross-chain event logs.
   - **monitor-4-ethereum-events.test.ts**: Tests the plugin's ability to monitor, capture, and process the transactional data from ethereum connectors, and exports transactional data, in both CSV and JSON formats, as cross-chain event logs.
   - **monitor-4-fabric-events.test.ts**: Tests the plugin's ability to monitor, capture, and process the transactional data from fabric connectors, and exports transactional data, in both CSV and JSON formats, as cross-chain event logs.
-  - **monitor-besu-ethereum-fabric-events.test.ts**: Tests the plugin's ability to monitor transactional data from besu, ethereum, and fabric connectors at the same time.
   - **cross-chain-model-serialization.test.ts**: Tests the plugin's ability to create the cross-chain model using the PM4PY (Process Mining for Python) library and save it serialized.
   - **cross-chain-model-conformance-checking.test.ts**: Tests the plugin's ability to check the conformity of unmodeled transactions against the cross-chain model using the PM4PY (Process Mining for Python) library.
+  - **besu-ethereum-asset-transfer.test.ts**: Tests the plugin's ability to detect non-conformance in asset transactions across two ledgers.
+  - **ethereum-fabric-asset-transfer.test.ts**: Tests the plugin's ability to detect non-conformance in asset transactions across two ledgers.
-  - **cross-chain-model-periodic-update.test.ts**: Tests the plugin's ability to periodically update the cross-chain model with received transactional data.
+  - **fabric-besu-asset-transfer.test.ts**: Tests the plugin's ability to detect non-conformance in asset transactions across two ledgers.

 ## Usage
-Let us consider three conectors: one connected to Hyperledger Besu and, another connected to Hyperledger Ethereum, and a third connected to Hyperledger Fabric.
+Let us consider two conectors: one connected to Hyperledger Besu and, and another connected to Hyperledger Ethereum.
 To monitor cross-chain transactions and create a cross-chain model we should follow the next steps.

 After instantiating the connectors, we instantiate the plugin as follows:
 ```typescript